 These leggings offer gentle compressive support while being stretchy enough to move with you.
 The four-way stretch allows a full range of motion and helps them stretch without becoming see-through.

 The capri length is great for warm weather and anyone who prefers the cropped look.
 The seams are flat, which significantly reduces the chance of chafing.
 The hidden key pocket is ideal for anyone who doesn’t mind leaving their phone at home while they exercise.

 Women’s compression leggings are available in two styles: outerwear and underwear.

-Thicker leggings are a safer bet because they typically stay opaque even when you bend and stretch.
+Thicker leggings are a safer bet because they typically stay opaque, even when you bend and stretch.
 If you intend to wear your leggings under shorts, the opacity doesn’t really matter since you’ll have coverage for the areas you don’t want to show off.

 Waistband: Women’s compression leggings all have an elastic waistband for a comfortable fit.
 Most are simple spandex waistbands that are comfortable and stretchy enough for basic workouts, but they can differ in their rise.
-Some leggings have a high-rise waistband that covers up to the navel, while others have a mid-rise waistband that hits at the natural waist.
-High-rise waistbands provide more support while still staying flexible enough for easy movement.
+Some leggings have a high-rise waistband that covers up to the navel; others have a mid-rise waistband that hits at the natural waist.
+High-rise waistbands provide more support while staying flexible enough for easy movement.

 Reflective panels: If you plan to wear your compression leggings for running or other outdoor activities in low light, look for a pair with reflective panels.
-They pick up the light, so you’re more visible on the road after dark or in the early morning.
+They pick up the light, so you’re more visible on the road after dark and in the early morning.

 You can usually tell if compression leggings are moisture-wicking by sprinkling some water on the fabric.
 If it spreads out quickly, the leggings can effectively move the moisture away from the skin and help it evaporate.
 Leggings made of fabric that allows water to bead up on it can get soaked pretty quickly.